 One solution: switch to a Romanian deadlift (RDL), which shifts the focus to your lower body, says trainer Alexandra Redmond, CPT in her latest Instagram post.

-With this deadlift variation, your glutes and hamstrings do the bulk of the work, taking the pressure off your back.
+With this deadlift variation, your glutes and hamstrings do the bulk of the work, taking the pressure off your lower back.

 How to Do a Romanian Deadlift to Avoid Back Pain